Oliveszn/manage-landing-page/README.md

 # manage-landing-page
-I created a simple landing page for a company called 'Manage' Check it out: https://managelanding-page.netlify.app
+I created a simple landing page for a company called 'Manage' using tailwind css Check it out: https://managelanding-page.netlify.app